boostkpi/docs.github.io/release-notes/index.md

 ## October 2023
 - Renamed pivot heatmap to KPI heatmap.
 Added support for derived KPIs and dimensions with lots of values.
-[Published a blog post.](https://blog.boostkpi.com/KPI-Heatmap/)
+[Blog post.](https://blog.boostkpi.com/KPI-Heatmap/) [Video.](https://www.youtube.com/watch?v=18SxeqDdXXE)
 - Added support for history and internal tools to the chat interface.
 Whitelisted users can query their data as well as drilldown on changes, using natural language.
+We leverage LLMs as orchestrators.
+[Blog post.](https://blog.boostkpi.com/orchestration-llms/) [Video.](https://www.youtube.com/watch?v=KVP3-WwN6Dc)

 ## September 2023
 - Deployed a pivot heatmap feature that works for additive KPIs.